 vi.
-In order to sustain capacity, SIA transferred to a site out of district, and will be authorized by the Washington State Charter School Commission beginning September 2020.
+If charter has been transferred to another authorizer within the last year, please indicate, with date of transfer.
+In order to sustain capacity, SIA (Spokane International Academy) transferred to a site out of district and is currently authorized by the Washington State Charter School Commission, effective September 2020.